 10. Theanine -- Usually found in green tea, theanine is an amino acid believed to calm the brain by producing GABA and calming the major neurotransmitters.

 Some of these supplements come in two different forms: extended release and immediate release.
 If you've trouble falling asleep, it's recommended you try the immediate release to make the supplement effective as quickly as possible.
 If you're constantly having trouble staying asleep the night, try the extended-release as it will disperse through the night, keeping you asleep.

-It's important to first consult your doctor before beginning any supplement to help you sleep.
+It's important to first consult your doctor or health practitioner before beginning any supplement program to help you sleep.
 Do not operate heavy machinery or drive until you are sure how the supplement will affect you.